31 Best Gluten-Free Restaurants in San Francisco in 2026

 What to Order

-The shrimp enchiladas are a standout: white Gulf shrimp, salsa macha, roasted tomato, caramelized onions, poblano peppers, queso Cotija and a flambeau radish-almond topping.
-Bold, satisfying and completely gluten free.
+The shrimp enchiladas are a standout, featuring white Gulf shrimp, salsa macha and roasted tomato, alongside caramelized onions, poblano peppers, cotija and a flambeau radish and almond topping.
+The chicken tinga tacos are also excellent, as are the blue masa tacos with grilled oyster mushrooms.

 Copita Tequilera y Comida | 739 Bridgeway, Sausalito, CA 94965 | $$